 - The applicant must provide measurable goals/outcomes for developing a sense of self-esteem and dignity within the individuals it serves; and

-- The applicant must demonstrate that it has in place a reliable evaluation tool, such as pre- and post-tests, to measure achievement of the foregoing goals/outcomes.
+- The applicant must demonstrate that it has in place a reliable evaluation tool, such as pre- and post-tests, to measure achievement of the foregoing goals/outcomes/outputs.